8 BEST Bird Feeders to Attract Cardinals (2025)

 1. Choose a proven cardinal bird feeder.

-2. Use food that cardinals can’t resist: Sunflower, safflower, and peanuts.
+2. Use food that cardinals can’t resist: Sunflower, safflower, cracked corn, and peanuts.

 Leave a Reply